Arc Mapping: Down to the Wire

 When fire attacks energized wiring in a house, appliance or vehicle it can leave behind evidence of arcing in the form of small divots and beads of copper on the wires.
 Locating and documenting the position of these arcing sites can help investigators trace the progression of the fire and assist in the determination of the origin.

 - Insurance adjusters

-Accredited in British Columbia and Manitoba.
+Accredited in British Columbia, Alberta, Saskatchewan and Manitoba